KSP-ModularManagement/ModularManagement/GameData/ModuleManager/README.md

 Necessarily, `MM/L` will receive **no support** from the maintainers of `ModuleManger - Forum`, as well from some 3rd parties that may choose to support `ModuleManger - Forum` only.
 Some others (and myself), on the other hand, **will** actively support `MM/L`.
 Check your add'ons documentation (or politely ask us directly) for more information.

-Please, **DO** submit bug reports/issues to the links depicted on the next section of this document.
+Please, **DO** submit bug reports/issues to the links depicted on the next section of this document disregarding if you think it's a problem on this fork or not.
+If the bug is on the upstream's releases, the report will be applied to it as well with any fixes - but I can't guarantee the pull requests will be accepted!

 ## In a Hurry